Keeper-Security/secrets-manager/sdk/python/helper/README.md

 ## Recent Changes

 ### Version 1.1.3
 - KSM-1119 - Fixed `FieldType.__init__` crashing with `IndexError` when a complex field (address, name, host, paymentCard, etc.) is returned by the server with an empty value list.
-Attribute variables are now left as `None` instead of attempting to index into `[]`.
+The SDK now leaves attribute variables as `None` instead of indexing into `[]`.
 - KSM-1127 - Fixed `PamSettings.connection` schema missing `database` and `dbConnectionMethod` fields.
-Both fields are now present in the `pamDatabase` connection schema, making them available for template generation and record construction.
+Both fields are now present in the `pamDatabase` connection schema, so template generation and record construction can use them.

 ### Version 1.0.7
 - Updated dependency: `keeper-secrets-manager-core>=17.1.0` (includes fixes for CVE-2026-23949 and CVE-2026-24049)